 What is Workers’ Compensation Insurance Florida?

-Employers or businesses purchase the worker’s comp policy coverage to protect their employees from any job-related injury or illness.
-A business that carries this policy will have their employees get compensated for the damages they incur while doing their job, regardless of who is at fault.
+Employers or businesses purchase the worker’s comp policy coverage to protect employees from any job-related injury or illness.
+Employees at a business with this policy will be compensated for accidents and injuries they incur while doing their job, regardless of who is at fault.
 This will cover employers from injury lawsuits filed by their employees.

-The Office of Insurance Regulation (OIR) controls the rates, forms, and financial stability for workers’ compensation insurers while providing them essential oversight.
+The Office of Insurance Regulation (OIR) controls workers’ compensation insurers’ rates, forms, and financial stability while providing essential oversight.
 It aims to keep a competitive and robust market for those who are seeking insurance protection.

-In Florida, the Division of Workers Compensation under the Department of Financial Services is the primary regulator of this policy and makes sure that employees receive the right benefits under the workers’ comp coverage, which includes medical, disability, or health benefits.
+In Florida, the Division of Workers’ Compensation under the Department of Financial Services is the primary regulator of this policy and ensures that employees receive the right benefits under the workers’ comp coverage, including medical, disability, or health benefits.
 They also provide education and resources to the insurance carriers on assessment rates, handling claims, annual maximum comp rates, electronic data exchange or EDI, and other regulated activities.

 Who Needs Workers’ Comp Insurance in Florida?